-John Wilkes Booth was born May 10, 1838 in Bel Air, Maryland.
+John Wilkes Booth was born May 10, 1838, near Bel Air, Maryland.
 At age 17, he made his acting debut.
-In the 1850s, he joined the No-Nothing Party.
+In the 1850s, he joined the Know-Nothing Party.
 During the Civil War, he was a Confederate secret agent.
-In March of 1865, his attempt to kidnap President Lincoln failed.
+In March of 1865, his attempt to kidnap President Abraham Lincoln failed.
 On April 14, 1865, he assassinated Lincoln at Ford Theater.
-Booth was killed on April 26, 1865 in Port Royal, Virginia.
+Booth was killed on April 26, 1865, in Port Royal, Virginia.

-On May 10, 1838, John Wilkes Booth was born in Bel Air, Maryland.
-Booth was the second youngest of ten children.
+On May 10, 1838, John Wilkes Booth was born near Bel Air, Maryland.
+Booth was the second youngest of 10 children.
 His father, Junius Brutus Booth, was a well-known actor and was eccentric, with a reputation for heavy drinking.
 John and his siblings were raised on a farm, which was worked by the family's slaves.

 As a youngster, Booth attended the Milton Boarding School for Boys—and later St. Timothy's Hall—sporadically.
 From a very young age, he was described as disarmingly handsome.
 To those who knew him, it seemed only natural that he would follow in his father's footsteps, by gracing the stage with his charismatic presence.

 When he turned 17, Booth made his acting debut in Baltimore, with a role in a production of Shakespeare's Richard III.
 His early performances were such a hit that Booth was soon invited to tour all over the country with a Shakespearean acting company based in Richmond, Virginia.